Democracy in the Middle East and North Africa: Absolute monarchy

 Saudi Arabia and Oman are the only absolute monarchies in the Middle East.
 Saudi Arabia and Oman have some elections at the municipal level.

 Constitutional monarchy

 Bahrain, Jordan, Kuwait, Morocco, Qatar and the United Arab Emirates are constitutional monarchies.
 Kuwait's constitutional monarchy is considered one of the more liberal democratic countries in the region with regular elections in Kuwait, despite regular dissolutions of the National Assembly of Kuwait.

 Islamic republic

 Iran is the only Islamic Republic in the Middle East and holds regular elections for its president, parliament, and Assembly of Experts.
 The Assembly of Experts elects the Supreme Leader of Iran.
+However, all candidates in elections must be approved by the Guardian Council, which is appointed directly or indirectly by the Supreme Leader.

-Parliamentary democracy
+Parliamentary republic

 There are three parliamentary democracies in the Middle East that regularly hold elections: Lebanon, Iraq, and Israel.
-Libya last held parliamentary elections in 2014.
+Libya held parliamentary elections in 2014 and local elections during 2019–2021 and 2024–2026.

 Presidential republic

 Five presidential republics, Algeria, Egypt, Mauritania, Tunisia, and Turkey, regularly hold elections.
 Since the fall of the Assad regime, the Syrian transitional government has not held elections in Syria.
 Yemen's most recent presidential and parliamentary elections were in 2012 and 2003.
 Palestine's most recent presidential and parliamentary elections were in 2005 and 2006.